 The country has three main economic hubs centered on large population centers with significant commercial or industrial bases.
 These are:

 - Kinshasa and Kongo Central provinces: Kinshasa is the DRC’s most populous city and its political and economic capital.
 It is a vibrant economic hub; most foreign companies operating in the DRC maintain a presence in Kinshasa, and Congolese businesses tend to have their corporate headquarters in the city.
-Kinshasa is the third largest city on the African continent, with an estimated population of over 5.5 million inhabitants in the city and 12 million in its urban agglomeration.
+With an estimated population of 17 million in its metropolitan area in 2021, Kinshasa is the third largest metropolitan area in Africa after Cairo and Lagos.
+It is the largest French-speaking metropolitan area in the world and one of the most populous in the world.
 Kongo Central is the only province in the DRC with direct access to the sea.
-Matadi, approximately 170 miles (273km) southeast of Kinshasa, is the capital and largest city in the province, and is home to the principal seaport.
+Matadi, approximately 170 miles (273km) southeast of Kinshasa, is the capital and largest city in the province and is home to the principal seaport.
 A meter gauge portage railway and a paved two-lane road connect Kinshasa and Matadi.
 Though the Congo River flows between Kinshasa and Matadi, the stretch connecting the two is unnavigable.

 - Haut-Katanga and Lualaba provinces: These two provinces form the southern economic hub comprising the southern half of the former Katanga province bordering Angola and Zambia.
 Lubumbashi, the DRC’s second largest city, is located near one of the world’s largest copper deposits.
 Today, the region is home to numerous domestic and internationally owned mines.
-Unlike Kinshasa, Lubumbashi, and a number of other key cities in the Lualaba and Haut-Katanga provinces are connected to the southern African rail network.
+Unlike Kinshasa, Lubumbashi, and several other key cities in the Lualaba and Haut-Katanga provinces, are connected to the southern African rail network.